Back to Info and Examples for Accessibility Insights for Web

 For each ordered or unordered list ( <ol>, <ul> or <menu> element):

-• Make sure all list content is contained within <li> elements.
+- Make sure all list content is contained within

-• If you include any other HTML elements, enclose them within <li> elements.
+roleattribute to override the native semantics of a<li>element. - If you include any other HTML elements, enclose them within

 Example